Best Work Boots 2024 – Most Comfortable Boots for Men and Women

 The Keen Utility San Jose is reasonably lightweight across the entire line, but the Oxford Low version dominates as my pick for the best lightweight work boots.
 First off, this is a comfortable shoe that our managing editor wore long enough to get a good feel for them as a viable work boot.
 It weighs just 20 ounces!
 If you need a safety toe, an aluminum toe model adds less than two ounces.

-The wedge sole fuses both casual and classy styling and the soft-toe version presents a great light-duty option for upper-level meetings or walking the floor.
-I got them specifically for wearing to events such as World of Concrete where I’m on hard surfaces for long days.
+The wedge sole fuses both casual and classy styling, and the soft-toe version presents a great light-duty option for upper-level meetings or walking the floor.
+I got them specifically for wearing to events such as World of Concrete, where I’m on hard surfaces for long days.
 The combination of a wedge sole and low weight goes a long way in reducing arch-cramping foot fatigue.
-About the only downside is that we expect to replace these work boots after 6 months of use due to the softer soles.
+About the only downside is that I expect to replace these top-rated work boots after 6 months of use due to the softer soles.

 Reasons to Buy